History of the Perthshire Patons

 Aboard the Bulwark, Colin saw service in the Borneo crisis in April 1964, and spent several months in the Far East on active service, for which he eventually received a general service medal on June 4th 1966.
 Whilst in the Far East, other places he visited apart from Borneo included Aden, Singapore (with many memories of Raffles hotel!) and the Phillippines.

-Colin's medal for Royal Naval service in the Far East
+Medal for RN service in the Far East

-In March 1965, HMS Bulwark took part in a joint Naval exercise with the Royal Australian Naval Service called FOTEX 65, along with three other ships, HMAS Melbourne, HMS Victorious and HMS Eagle.
-And on June 18th 1966, the vessel carried out a sea trial with the "Kestrel", which was to be the forerunner of the Sea Harrier.
+In March 1965, HMS Bulwark took part in a joint Royal Naval exercise with the Royal Australian Naval Service, which was called FOTEX 65.
+Three other ships also participated in the military exercise, being HMAS Melbourne, HMS Victorious and HMS Eagle.
+And on June 18th 1966, the vessel carried out a sea trial with the "Kestrel", which was to be the forerunner of the Sea Harrier (Colin's brother Robert has a starter cartridge from these trials as a souvenir).

 When Colin eventually left the Bulwark in October 1965, his time on board had not impressed one of the ship's officers - Lieutenant Commander A. Whitaker noted he was "a below average RP, untidy and erratic"!!!
 Fortunately another officer had a better a valuation of him - he had "the making of a good seaman".